An introduction to the MBTI Myers Briggs Type Indicator ® & Myers Briggs Personality Types

 In contrast, those who prefer Intuition Perception are drawn to information that is more abstract, conceptual, big-picture, and represents imaginative possibilities for the future.

-The second set of mental preferences identifies how people form “Judgments” or make decisions.
+There are two primary differences in how people form “Judgments” or make decisions: Thinking or Feeling.
 In the Myers-Briggs Type Indicator – MBTI Personality Type Code, this is the third letter.

 Those who prefer Thinking Judgment have a natural preference for making decisions in an objective, logical, and analytical manner with an emphasis on tasks and results to be accomplished